-Included in cash and cash equivalents is a balance of US\$27,000 (€20,000) (2018: US\$23,000) which represents a bank guarantee in respect of credit cards issued to Argo Capital Management Property Limited.
-Due to the nature of this balance it is not freely available.
+Included in cash and cash equivalents is a balance of US\$nil (2019: US\$27,000) which represents a bank guarantee in respect of credit cards issued to Argo Capital Management Property Limited.
+Due to the nature of this balance it was not freely available.